jlink's compression plugin doesn't handle -c option correctly

 • When no compression level is given, meaning the jlink command does not contain either -c or --compress with a value, the default level selected is zip-6.

-• The --compress option description reflects above behavior and warns that previous compression levels are deprecated to be removed in a future release.
+• The --compress option description reflects above behavior and warns that previous compression levels are deprecated and will be removed in a future release.

-• The --plugin option description reflects the implementation behavior and warns that previous compression levels are deprecated to be removed in a future release.
+• The --plugin option description reflects the implementation behavior and warns that previous compression levels are deprecated and will be removed in a future release.

-Finally, the jlink man page documents the behavior of the plugin, option and its short version.
+Finally, the jlink man page documents the behavior of the compress option, its short version and the plugin.

 • While -c 0 and --compress=0 produce the same compression level as of zip-0, I preferred not to tie the new compression level to the old value for the option.
 I believe that this approach would make it easier/cleaner to remove the code for the deprecated values (when their time comes).